Gran Hermano (Spanish TV series) season 11

 Gran Hermano 11 launched on September 6, 2009, with the final on January 27, 2010, lasting 144 days, making it the longest season to date.
 It is the eleventh Spanish edition of the reality franchise Big Brother.
 Mercedes Milá returned as the main host of the show, also known as the Gala, which consists of both the nominations and the eviction.

-The grand prize this season is €50,000 more compared to the last season, totalling to €350,000; there will be a second and third prize with €70,000 and €30,000 being given respectively.
-One week after the season ended, an All-Stars edition - Gran Hermano: El Reencuentro premiered which featured housemates Arturo and Indhira returned to the house.
+The grand prize this season was €50,000 more compared to the last season, totalling €350,000; the second and third prize were €70,000 and €30,000 respectively.
+One week after the season ended, an All-Stars edition - Gran Hermano: El Reencuentro premiered which featured housemates Arturo and Indhira returning to the house.

-In the 2019 season "Gran Hermano Duo", Carolina returned to the house.
+In the 2019 season Gran Hermano Dúo, Carolina returned to the house.

 The House

 As part of the twist for Gran Hermano 11, a secret "Spy House" was built next to the actual house.
 Eleven housemates entered the main Gran Hermano House on the night of the premiere; six other Housemates entered the Spy House and remained there until further notice, until then, they were immune from nominations and evictions.

 On Day 18, three more housemates entered the Spy House.

 On Day 46, as the concept of the Spy House ended, all housemates from both houses resided in the Spy House which became the permanent house.

 On Day 67, the first seven evicted housemates returned to the main Gran Hermano House for the chance to once again earn housemate status, with three of the evicted housemates vying to win at least one of the three 'vote to save' rounds by the public, the evicted housemates themselves, and the housemates already living in the house by Day 74.

 On Day 137, for the final week, the final three housemates moved back into the main house.